SethRobinson/aitools_client/README.md

-# Seth's AI Tools: A Unity based front-end for Stable Diffusion WebUI, Textgen WebUI and OpenAI - allows LLM based stories, image editing, fun experiments like a paintball game with dynamically created enemies
+# Seth's AI Tools: A Unity based front-end that talks to various AI APIs to do experimental things like generate Twine games, quizzes, posters and more.

 License:  BSD style attribution, see LICENSE.md